Painting on Location

 The grid lines are drawn in charcoal to match the threads of the reticulator.

-Charcoal is also used to draw in the image and a chamois erases clean.
+Charcoal is also used to draw in the image and a chamois erases it clean.
 If this painting were in oil paint I would just start painting.

 charcoal drawing

 Day 1, the lines of charcoal are painted over with Burnt Umber and Liquitex Fluid Medium instead of using water to dilute the paint.
-It's a stronger bond to the support then water only.
+It's a stronger bond to the support than water only.

 Nothing moves while the support is washed free of charcoal.